pmusachio/House-Rocket-Company/README.md

 - Which house has the most rooms?

 ### 2nd meeting

 - p

 ### 3rd meeting

 - p

 ## Solution Planning

 ### Product Planning

-The final product will be a text with Questions|Answers
+- The final product will be a text with Questions|Answers

 ### Process Planning

-- Data Collection
+#### Data Collection

-The dataset is available on the Kaggle platform [house sales prediction](https://www.kaggle.com/harlfoxem/housesalesprediction).
+- The dataset is available on the Kaggle platform [house sales prediction](https://www.kaggle.com/harlfoxem/housesalesprediction).

-- Answer the questions
+#### Answer the questions

-How many houses are available for buy?
- | Count the number of rows in the dataset
+- How many houses are available for buy? ➤ Count the number of rows in the dataset

-How many attributes do the houses have?
+- How many attributes do the houses have? ➤ Count the number of columns in the dataset
- |

-What are the attributes?
+- What are the attributes? ➤ Show column names
- |

-What is the greater value house?
+- What is the greater value house? ➤ Sort the rows by price column
- |

-Which house has the most rooms?
+- Which house has the most rooms? ➤ Sort the rows by bedrooms column
- |

 ### Tools Planning
-- W
+- Python

 ## Problem Answers
 - W